Glaucoma Prevention and Management

 Because glaucoma is a leading cause of vision loss and blindness, doctors and researchers are constantly pursuing new avenues of treatment, clinical trials, and new technology that can provide relief for this condition.
 New research suggests that Optic Nerve Regeneration may be able to regrow nerve fibers that send signals to the brain for visual processing.

 The Dr. Bock Low Vision is at the forefront of medical innovations and we constantly seek out the best and most effective options for our patients.
-We treat glaucoma patients from the San Gabriel Valley, San Fernando Valley, West Covina, Bakersfield, and throughout California.
+We treat glaucoma patients from the Fresno, Southern California, Pismo Beach, Bakersfield, and throughout California.

 Can Glaucoma Go Away?

 Glaucoma is a disease that causes your vision to deteriorate over time.
 Unfortunately, it does not go away naturally on its own.
 Instead, what we can do is control it so that it does not worsen even more while maximizing your remaining vision.
 Our goal is to give you the tools to help you do what you enjoy doing every day, even with glaucoma.